rackerlabs/design-system/_component_design/vertical-stepper.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Stepper counter
+#### Step counters

-The stepper counter displays the sequential number of a step and the status of the step.
+The step counters display the sequential number of a step and the status of the step.

+The step counters exist in the following states:

+- Default
+- Pressed
+- Hover
+- Incomplete

 {% endcolumn %}